Blog > Productivity > How Low Software Utilization Costs Your Company Time and Money

 It’s clear that improving company-wide utilization of paid tools is an initiative that should not be procrastinated any longer.

-Let’s take a look at some of the most common causes of unimpressive (or even horrendous) software utilization:
+Let’s take a look at some of the most common causes of unimpressive (or even horrendous) software utilization data:

-• Higher comfort level with other tools — Your company might be paying for a software subscription that goes unused simply because employees prefer something they used in their previous jobs.
-Maybe they like that other tool so much that they make do with the free version of it, meaning you’re paying for unused seats of the software that the majority of the team uses.
+Your company might be paying for a software subscription that goes unused simply because employees prefer something they used in their previous jobs.
+Maybe they like that other tool so much that they make do with the free version of it, meaning you’re paying for unused seats and poor user interaction.

 If you can curtail the above issues, then you can not only experience significant cost savings but also cut back on wasted employee time from manual or repetitive work.